ibm-apiconnect/apichol/exercises/ex4/README.md

 1. swagger-api-v-1.js : defines implementation logic for the generated stub APIs generated
 2. swagger-api-v-1.json : defines meta properties about the generated API model

-To expedite the logic implementation, a handy uncommented copy of a partially implemented controller file is provided within the ex4 parent folder named **swagger-api-v-1.js**.
+To expedite the logic implementation, a handy uncommented copy of a partially implemented controller file is provided within the ex4 parent folder named **swagger-api-v-1.js.uncommented**.
 While in the project folder loopbackapp folder, execute the following command to replace the existing controller with this partial implementation:

 ```
 cp ../swagger-api-v-1.js.uncommented server/models/swagger-api-v-1.js
 ```

 You'll be prompted to overwrite.
-Response with **y** (yes).
+Respond with **y** (yes).

 This partial implementation enables four (4) of the OpenAPI specification entries for

 - **GET** and **POST** on  `/mac`
 - **GET** and **DELETE** `/mac/{macId}`

 If you're curious, we've also provided for comparison and inspection, a commented copy in the ex4 directory. (`../swagger-api-v-1.js.commented`).